PG&E unable to strike deal over renewable power contracts: court documents

 At issue is whether the bankruptcy court or the Federal Energy Regulatory Commission has jurisdiction over the power purchase contracts, which are worth up to $42 billion.

-San Francisco-headquartered PG&E wants the matter resolved in bankruptcy court, while NextEra and others want FERC involved.
+San Francisco-based PG&E wants the matter resolved in bankruptcy court, while NextEra and others want FERC involved.
 FERC has said it has “concurrent jurisdiction” with the bankruptcy court in such matters.

 The contracts have emerged as one of the most contentious issues in PG&E’s bankruptcy, which the company launched in January in the face of tens of billions of dollars in potential liability stemming from wildfires in California in recent years that may be traced to its equipment.

-The question of what will happen to the power contracts is critical for California’s goal to source 60 percent of its power from sources of renewable energy by 2030.
+The question of what will happen to the power contracts is critical for California’s goal to source 60% of its power from sources of renewable energy by 2030.
 Most of the power contracts in question are for solar or wind resources to fulfill the state mandate.

+“PG&E recognizes its important role in supporting the state’s commitment to clean energy initiatives and remains committed to continuing to help California achieve its bold clean energy goals,” the company said in an emailed statement.

+“We appreciate the concerns from stakeholders across the state concerning the impact that Chapter 11 filing could have on the state’s clean energy progress.
+PG&E has made no decisions as to whether to assume or reject contracts as part of filing for Chapter 11.”

-Reporting by Nichola Groom in Los Angeles and Jim Christie in San Francisco; Editing by Nick Zieminski
+Reporting by Nichola Groom in Los Angeles and Jim Christie in San Francisco; Editing by Nick Zieminski and Richard Chang